djeada/Linux-Notes/notes/nfs.md

 ## Introduction to NFS

-NFS (Network File System) is a server-client protocol used for file sharing between different computers (there is support for Linux, Mac, and Windows).
-NFS allows to mount a remote shared directory on your local machine, allowing you to access any of the files on that remote share directly.
+NFS (Network File System) lets computers share files with other computers.
+It works on Linux, Mac, and Windows.
+You can use files on another computer like they are on your own computer.

 ## Setting up an NFS server

-Here are the steps to install and configure NFS on a CentOS 7 system:
+Follow these steps to set up NFS on CentOS 7:

-1. Install the necessary packages:
+1. Install needed packages:

 ```
 yum install nfs-utils nfs-utils-lib
 ```

-2. Enable and start the rpcbind service:
+2. Turn on and start rpcbind service:

 ```
 systemctl enable rpcbind
 systemctl start rpcbind
 ```

-3. Enable and start the NFS server:
+3. Turn on and start NFS server:

 ```
 systemctl enable nfs-server
 systemctl start nfs-server
 ```

-4. Enable and start the NFS lock service:
+4. Turn on and start NFS lock service:

 ```
 systemctl enable nfs-lock
 systemctl start nfs-lock
 ```

-6. Enable and start the NFS idmap service:
+5. Turn on and start NFS idmap service:

 ```bash
 systemctl enable nfs-idmap
 systemctl start nfs-idmap
 ```

-7. Add the desired shared directory to the `/etc/exports` file.
-For example, to share the `/opt/test` directory with clients in the IP range `192.168.2.0/24`, you would add the following line to the `/etc/exports` file:
+6. Add the folder you want to share in `/etc/exports`.
+For example, to share `/opt/test` with clients in the IP range `192.168.2.0/24`, add this line to `/etc/exports`:

 ```bash
 /opt/test/     192.168.1.0/24(rw,sync,no_root_squash,no_all_squash)
 ```

-Explanation:
+Meanings of the options:

-* /opt/test – shared dir
+* `/opt/test` – folder to share
-* 192.168.2.0/24 – clients' IP range
+* `192.168.2.0/24` – clients' IP range
-* rw – dir's permissions
+* `rw` – folder permissions
-* sync – synchronize shared directory
+* `sync` – sync shared folder
-* no_root_squash – enable root privilege
+* `no_root_squash` – allow root access
-* no_all_squash - enable user’s authority
+* `no_all_squash` - keep user access

-8. Export the changes:
+7. Apply changes:

 ```bash
 exportfs -r
 ```

-9. Check if everything was exported:
+8. Check if changes were applied:

 ```bash
 exportfs
 ```

-10. You may now restart the NFS server using the command:
+9. Restart NFS server:

 ```bash
 systemctl restart nfs-server